-The SEAMAP Winter Plankton Survey took place from January 28 to February 28, 2012.
+The SEAMAP Winter Plankton Survey took place from February 1 - 28, 2013.
 NOAA Fisheries collected ichthyoplankton samples at 107 SEAMAP stations.
 The objectives of the survey were to assess the occurrence, abundance and geographical distribution of the early life stages of winter spawning fishes from mid continental shelf to deep Gulf waters; measure the vertical distribution of fish larvae by sampling at discrete depths in the water column using a 1-meter Multiple Opening and Closing Net Environmental Sensing System (MOCNESS); and sample the size fraction of fishes that are underrepresented in bongo and neuston samples using a juvenile (Methot) fish trawl.